Defend Your Company Against Self-Show Opportunists

 The good news (or the bad news, if you don't like work) is there are many steps you can take.
 Here's the list:

 - Blacklist the scammers.
 Look through the recent showings on your ShowMojo Dashboard (or the Detailed Prospect Report) to find a scammer who is pulling access codes and handing them out to tenants.
 This would be a prospect scheduling the same listing multiple times with the same phone number or email address.
-Then, on the General Settings page, blacklist the phone numbers and email addresses.
+Then, on the Showing Qualification Settings page, blacklist the phone numbers and email addresses.
 Then repeat this process periodically.

 - Stake your claim by email.
 On the Communication Settings page, update the Showing Details email and Showing Follow Up email to clearly state your company is exclusively responsible for leasing the home.